Call

 6. Asphalt Shingles

-Rock Slate: As with tiles, rock slate also contains no flammable materials.
+As with tiles, rock slate also contains no flammable materials.
 But, they’re also very heavy, like concrete tiles.
 And, they’re very expensive.

 new standing seam metal roof on new home construction